Cloud-CV/EvalAI/docs/source/submission.md

 ### How is submission made?

-When the user makes submission on the frontend, the following actions happen sequentially
+When the user makes a submission on the frontend, the following actions happen sequentially

 * As soon as the user submits a submission, a REST API with the URL pattern `jobs:challenge_submission` is called.